I used to fit into this pair of pants just 6 months before this photo was taken.

 'I actually did not consciously embark on a weight loss journey at the beginning but had made the effort to change my previously bad eating habits only because I wanted to walk the talk since I was promoting healthier eating habits at my restaurant and prescribing and teaching eating habits change to combat diabetes and other lifestyle-related diseases at my clinic and the various Habits for Health workshops that I was conducting.
-But now that I have lost weight and regained my health, on reflection, I realised that in the first place, I should not have allowed myself to become overweight in the past through complacency in the first place, however moderately or even just a heavy in the middle,
+But now that I have lost weight and regained my health, on reflection, I realised that I should not have allowed myself to become overweight in the past through complacency in the first place, however moderately or even just a heavy in the middle,

 So now, I shall continue to strive to keep to a healthy lifestyle to try to keep the excess weight and waist away always because:

 (i) I love my wife and I want to keep in health for her

 (ii) I love my kids and I want to keep in health for them

-(iii) I want to walk the talk and be able to speak with authority and be able to teach, encourage and coach others about the power of the right lifestyle, especially dietary choices on the prevention and control of diabetes, cardiovascular diseases and lifestyle-related conditions through:
+(iii) I want to walk the talk and be able to speak with authority and be able to teach, encourage and coach others about the power of the right lifestyle, especially eating habits change on the prevention and control of diabetes, cardiovascular diseases and lifestyle-related conditions.

 But most of all, I want to keep a healthy weight and waist and keep in health because I want to honour my God, my God who had given me this body, by treasuring my physical health as best as I could, starting with practising a healthy lifestyle to keep my weight and waist at an ideal level as best as I could.'